Globalization has caught up with the footwear industry, and offshore manufacturing has risen in popularity over the last few decades.

 Bahman’s daughter, Sara Irvani, took over the family business in 2017 and has continued her father’s sustainable practice by using 100 percent recyclable materials made in the U.S.

-Today, the company has 200 employees and produces about 1.2 million pairs of flip-flops and sandals a year.
+Today, the company has 200 employees and produces about 1.2 million pairs of flip-flops and sandals annually.

-Okabashi’s products are divided into three brands: The flagship Okabashi, which usually attracts customers that are over 40 and are concerned about foot health; Oka-B, a higher-end line of stylish, comfy shoes for boutiques, spas, and hotels; and Third Oak, which targets millennials.
+Okabashi’s products are divided into three brands: the flagship Okabashi, which usually attracts customers over 40 who are concerned about foot health; Oka-B, a higher-end line of stylish, comfy shoes for boutiques, spas, and hotels; and Third Oak, which targets millennials.

 7. Wolverine: A Century of Durable Footwear Craftsmanship